UBC-Snowbots/ros_arduino_bridge/README.md

-SNOWBOTS MODIFICATION
+# SNOWBOTS MODIFICATIONS
-Modified encoder data in: `ros_arduino_firmware/src/libraries/ROSArduinoBridge`
+**Modified encoder data in:** `ros_arduino_firmware/src/libraries/ROSArduinoBridge`

-Note: the additional header file required for the modification must be placed where the Arduino IDE can find it.
+**Note:** the additional header file required for the modification must be placed where the Arduino IDE can find it.
 Globally this is in: /usr/share/arduino/libraries/digitalWriteFast_verA/digitalWriteFast_verA.h

 Overview